sergix44/ISPConfigBackup/README.md

 Python 2

 # How to use
-Just edit the config in the main file, the `BACKUP_DIR` MUST be an absolute path.
+Just edit the config in the main file, the `BACKUP_DIR` MUST be an absolute path, no final `/`.

 ```
 #######--CONFIG--#######